Friday, November 22, 2024

 "Scientists are still figuring that out, Mariah," Mandy replied.
 "They think that some of it came from comets that struck the earth.
 A comet is a big chunk of ice and dust that comes from space, far outside our atmosphere.
 A comet looks like a streak of light in the night sky."

 "Scientists think some of our water also came from the sun," Mandy continued.
 "The earth keeps reusing the same water over and over.
-Maybe someday people will figure out how to make water from its elements (EL-uh-mints), that's what we call the little bits that make up everything.
+Maybe someday people will figure out how to make water from its elements (EL-uh-mints), that's what we call the little bits that make up the molecules that make up everything.
 Water is made from a gas called hydrogen (HY-druh-jun) and another gas called oxygen, (OX-uh-jun), but right now its dangerous and complicated to make water from them.
 We can only use what we have for now."

 "We have to keep our water clean," Mandy told them.
 "That means we shouldn't throw trash on the ground or dump medicine or chemicals onto the ground or any place it can end up in the water, like the sink or the toilet."